cloudant/CDTDatastore/README.md

 ## Requirements

-All requirements are included in the source code or pulled in as dependecies via `pod install`.
+All requirements are included in the source code or pulled in as dependencies via `pod install`.

 ## Contributors